 The testator should choose an executor who is trustworthy and financially responsible.
 The executor will have to administer the estate without improperly taking assets from the estate for her own benefit, collect all of the estate assets, timely pay the executor’s taxes and file tax returns, use estate funds to pay estate debts and other administration expenses, act in the best interests of the beneficiaries, and distribute funds to the beneficiaries in accordance with the will.

-We can help you decide on the appropriate Executor and assist you with your NYC Estate Planning.
+We can help you choose an executor and assist you with your NYC Estate Planning.

 Additional resources provided by the author